jaydestro/aksbicep/README.md

 [Azure Key Vault](https://cda.ms/2nK) protects cryptographic keys, certificates (and the private keys associated with the certificates), and secrets (such as connection strings and passwords) in the cloud.

+[Azure Kubernetes Service](https://cda.ms/2Kk)Easily define, deploy, debug, and upgrade even the most complex Kubernetes applications, and automatically containerize your applications.
+Use modern application development to accelerate time to market.

 ## Pre-requisites

 * An [SSH public key](https://cda.ms/2nD).